The deadline to apply to begin an Honors in the Major project in either Summer or Fall 2023 is Friday, April 14, 2023, by 4:30 pm Eastern.

 - Submit the application through the HITM online portal.

-The application deadline to start an honors thesis in Spring 2022 will be posted by early September.
-All students planning to begin their honors thesis in Spring 2022 must submit their application through the HITM online portal.
+The deadline to apply to begin an Honors in the Major project in either Summer or Fall 2023 is Friday, April 14, 2023, by 4:30 pm Eastern.
+All students planning to begin their HITM project in Summer or Fall 2023 will submit their application through the HITM online portal as early as the first day of the Spring 2023 semester.
 Hard copies of the application will not be accepted.
-Only after students have been approved to begin the Honors in the Major thesis can they register for the required honors thesis credits.
+Only after students have been approved to begin the Honors in the Major Program can they register for the required honors thesis credit hours.

 ELECTRONIC SIGNATURE OPTIONS

 You must secure all signatures on one form.
 Do not submit three different PDF files, each with one signature.
 Also, because of how the online portal reads e-signed PDFs, you should "print" the e-signed and completed application as a new PDF before submitting so that all signatures will remain visible once you have uploaded to the online portal.

 Your options for securing electronic signatures include:

 - HelloSign - An e-signature platform with a free option to receive three signatures per month, or a free trial to receive unlimited signatures.
 Please note that if you opt for the free trial, you should choose the monthly option ($15/month) instead of the annual option ($180/year) in the event the trial ends and you are charged.

 - DocuSign - An e-signature platform free to use for FSU faculty and staff.
 You may either ask your faculty director to circulate a form on your behalf for signatures, or you may pay $10/month for a single user account for sending out up to five documents a month.

 - Electronic signatures on a PDF - All HITM forms have been formatted for electronic signatures.
 If your faculty director and committee members are able to sign a PDF electronically, you may circulate the same PDF file to each individual.